 This is the smallest and neatest model produced by Bentley and the car is presented in a superb colour scheme.
-It was totally restored ten years ago to a high standard with seat belts in the front and back seats.
+(The paler blue is slightly darker than in the photos.)
+It was totally restored ten years ago to a high standard with seat belts in the front and back seats, sunshine roof.
 The condition is A1 all round with matching numbers and full documentation.

 The renovation over 2008-11 was extensive including a bare-metal respray, woodwork, fabric and virtually everything mechanical.
-Key data are: chassis B252FV, engine B126F, Reg 886 PBP on 24th Oct 1949, Supplied by Jack Barclay Ltd., recorded miles 36310 (but odo stuck following renovation), 3 recorded keepers in the V5 plus 2 more in the old log book, recently inspected and serviced.
+Key data are: chassis B252FV, engine B126F, Reg 886 PBP on 24th Oct 1949, Supplied by Jack Barclay Ltd., <40,000 miles, 3 recorded keepers in the V5 plus 2 more in the old log book, recently inspected and serviced.
+Ready to drive away.